aickin/react-server-cli/README.md

 * Default to https, with http as a special case.
 If no cert & key specified, make a self-signed cert/key combo.
 * Ability to output a completely static site, if the user wants to forgo server-side rendering.
 * Ability to forgo server rendering in development mode.
-* Add an argument to specify a CDN URL where pre-built JavaScript lives.
-* A "dist" command that will output just the bundled client code for upload to a CDN/static server.
 * A programmatic API.
 * Automatic compilation of SASS and LESS.
 * Ability to opt out of Babel compilation.